All Episodes

 Well, Rush, thank you so much.

-Thank you for that encouragement and thank you for your leadership.
+Thank you for that encouragement, and thank you for your leadership.

-We had quite a few Republicans come down to the floor uh and support the effort, and I hope that we'll see as many Republicans as possible and even some Democrats come together and and listen to the American people.
+And I hope that we'll see as many Republicans as possible and even some Democrats come together and listen to the American people.

 And if the Senate just listens to the American people, we'll do the right thing and we'll vote to defund it.

-Well, in a political sense, it's been one of the things that surprised me, because you're right, no matter what poll you look at, a vast majority of people oppose this.
+Well, in a political sense, it's been one of the things that surprised me because you're right, no matter what poll you look at, a vast majority of people oppose this.

-Getting votes isn't my business, but it seems to me that this is a ready-made opportunity.
+And I look at this, politics isn't my business, getting votes isn't my business, but it seems to me that this is a ready-made opportunity.

 Here's a chance for the Republican Party to connect to a majority of the American people on a fundamental issue.

-If they're looking for something that could get them back that could give them an identity, could could give them a little boost, this seems to me to be it, but they ha they seem to want to have no desire to to oppose this in any meaningful way, and it's it's got me and a lot of people befuddled.
+This seems to me to be it, but they seem to want to have no desire to oppose this in any meaningful way.

 Well, look, Rush, I understand that frustration.

-The central issue, I think, is the long-standing problem we have had with Washington not listening to the American people with Democrats and Republicans, a lot of folks who've been in office way too long, who stop listening to their constituents, and and as a result we see lots of theater, lots of empty symbolic votes, and very little willingness to actually stand up and fight on half of the American people.
+The central issue, I think, is the long-standing problem we have had with Washington not listening to the American people, with Democrats and Republicans, a lot of folks who've been in office way too long, who stopped listening to their constituents.

 Others have said that you're just fundraising and you're making it look like you're doing something substantive, but it's just theater.

-Well, you know, one of the approaches that those who want to maintain the status quo, who want to make sure Obamacare stays funded, who want to avoid any risk, one of the approaches they do is they try to make this all about people.
+Well, you know, one of the approaches that those who want to mainstay the status quo, who want to make sure Obamacare stays funded, who want to avoid any risk, one of the approaches they do is they try to make this all about people.

 They try to make it all about personalities.

-They don't care about me, they don't care about anybody else either.
+They don't care about anybody else either.

 And what is utterly maddening about all of these reporters is what do they write about all day long?

-They act like they're Hollywood gossip columnists.
+They act like they're Hollywood gossip columnists writing about bickering.

-I mean, how many times have you and I both read the word Republican civil war in the past week?
+I mean, how many times have you and I both read the word Republican Civil War in the past week?

-Because that's what they like to write about and and listen, what I tried to spend much of the filibuster, all but begging the media to do.
+And listen, what I tried to spend much of the filibuster all but begging the media to do.

-In fact, I explicitly said, listen, all right, you guys can't resist writing some about the process, some about that silliness.
+In fact, I explicitly said, listen, all right, you guys can't resist writing some about the process, some about that silliness, but let me just ask you 50% of what you write.

 Discuss the substance of how Obamacare is the number one job killer in the country, how millions of Americans are suffering, how it's forcing people into part-time work, how it's threatening millions of Americans' health insurance.